deeox/theraplanner/README.md

 ## About

-TheraPlanner is an all-in-one workspace for mental health professionals.
+### All-in-one workspace for mental health professionals

+### Features:
 TheraPlanner’s primary feature is providing a story of the client through simple and powerful visualizations.
 TheraPlanner can also tackle note taking, session scheduling and client management.
 Through these tools presented in a unified manner the counsellor can recollect notes from previous sessions, identify trends and plan for upcoming sessions better.

+### Inspiration:
+From personal experience we identified a pattern among therapy sessions that, due to a large number of clientele, the counsellor finds it laborious to keep a track of mental health records of their clients leading to repetition of the same themes in multiple sessions.
+After speaking to the in-house counsellor at MPower in our college, we identified that the issue arises from the counsellor finding it strenuous to revise through notes from all the previous sessions.
+As the session notes are exhaustive and bulky, we decided to organize the notes in an intuitive format.

+### Future Scope:
+We are planning to introduce habit tracking to keep accountability and exporting entire session notes in the case of a change in counsellor.

+### Team Name:
+RajGunda

+### Team Members:
+- Deepak Divya Tejaswi
+- Aneesh Garg
+- Shagun Sood
+- Praveen Karra

 ## Setup